 Dark Chocolate vs. Milk Chocolate: The Nutrition Facts

 First, some basics: It all starts with cacao (or cocoa) beans from the cacao tree.

 Cacao beans contain protein, fiber, and are a great source of minerals like iron and magnesium.
 They’re also rich in powerful antioxidants, particularly flavonoids like catechin, epicatechin, and procyanidins.
-In fact, cacao is a more antioxidant-rich food than most fruits and vegetables.
+In fact, cacao is richer in antioxidants than most fruits and vegetables.
 Because of that, eating chocolate has been linked to all kinds of health benefits.
-Research shows associations with a lower risk of heart disease, lower blood pressure, and stress-relief, among other benefits.
+Research shows associations with a lower risk of heart disease, lower blood pressure, and stress relief, among other benefits.

 This is where things start to get complicated.
 While both dark and milk chocolate contain that healthy ingredient, the percentage of it compared to all of the other stuff that’s on the ingredient list is what matters.
-A milk chocolate bar may contain as little as 10 percent cacao, while a dark chocolate bar may contain up to 90 percent.
+A milk chocolate bar may contain as little as 10% cacao, while a dark chocolate bar may contain up to 90%.
 The more cacao you’re getting, the more you’ll reap the benefits.

-Then, the other stuff: If a bar contains only 10 percent cacao, what’s the rest of it?
-You guessed it: sugar…and milk!
+Then, the other stuff: If a bar contains only 10% cacao, what’s the rest of it?
+You guessed it: sugar … and milk!
 In a Hershey’s milk chocolate bar, for example, sugar is the first ingredient, milk is the second, and chocolate is the third.
 A dark chocolate bar typically has about half the sugar of milk chocolate and contains less (or no) milk.
-And since it has more cacao, it has more fiber, minerals, and antioxidants.
+And since it has more cacao, it has more fiber, minerals and antioxidants.